|Study location||Netherlands, Maastricht|

 To discuss many key historical and contemporary issues, tranformations, actors and events in International Relations analytically and critically.

 Students should have a background in world history, economics and politics.
-Students with an interest in international relations between world powers and current international politics the can enrol in this course.
+Students with an interest in international relations between world powers and current international politics can enroll in this course.

 Minimum of 7 students are required for the class to take place.